 First of all, God will answer “no” to prayers that are contrary to the word of God.

 In contrast, God wants to answer “yes” when we pray according to His will.
-These are the kinds of prayers God will answer affirmatively:
+These are the kinds of prayers for beginners that God will answer affirmatively:

 - A request to be more like Jesus, which is growing in the fruit of the spirit.
 (Galatians 5:22-23)